 But the Garden continued to add Billy Joel concert dates, so she kept comparing until she noticed that some prices took a steep drop — down to $83 in January.

 As with many items (such as airfare), ticket prices correspond to demand.
 And demand drops in January because tourists aren’t so keen on the grimy slush of a New York City winter.
-This is also the reason there are two-for-one tickets to Broadway shows during “Broadway Week” from January 16 to February 4.
+This is also the reason there are two-for-one tickets to Broadway shows during “Broadway Week” in January and February.
 Without tourists to fill seats, producers need to incentivize people to come out.